 If your scores are low because of negative (but accurate) information, it may take some work to raise your scores before you’ll be able to qualify for traditional lending products.
 But how do you determine which steps you should take to get started?
 It’ll depend greatly on your individual credit information, but fortunately, all credit scores are returned with reason codes or score factors that explain where you lost the most points in your credit scores.
 This will help you pinpoint where you need to focus in order to improve your scores specifically.
 However, it may also be helpful to understand how credit scores are calculated, what factors are considered in the calculation, as well as specific strategies that have been proven to help consumers that are suffering from past credit problems.

 Finally, monitoring your credit score regularly is especially important when you’re trying to rebuild your credit.
 And there are many free tools that offer you your free credit score.
-Credit.com’s Credit Report Card gives you your credit score and a breakdown of your credit profile at no cost, so you can know what areas of your credit you need to work on to build your credit.
+Credit.com’s free Credit Report Card gives you your credit score and a breakdown of your credit profile, so you can know what areas of your credit you need to work on to build your credit.
 As you build your credit and get a better score, you not only stand a better chance of getting approved, but you will also have access to lower interest rates so that you pay less over the life of your loans.